Shifa'i Isfahani

-Shifa'i Isfahani (also spelled Shafaei; شفایی اصفهانی; 1549 or 1558/59 – 9 May 1628) was a physician and poet in 16th and 17th century Safavid Iran, who was the poet laureate of Shah Abbas I. The didactic masnavi Namakdan-e haqiqat is considered his best work, made to resemble the Hadiqat al-Haqiqa by Sanai.
-Although contemporary writers criticised Shifa'i's harsh and frequently sarcastic humor, they considered him as one of the greatest poets of his era.
+Shifa'i Isfahani (also spelled Shafaei; شفایی اصفهانی; 1549 or 1558/59 – 9 May 1628) was a physician and poet in 16th and 17th century Safavid Iran, as well as the poet laureate of Shah Abbas I. The didactic masnavi Namakdan-e haqiqat is considered his best work, made to resemble the Hadiqat al-Haqiqa by Sanai.
+Although writers of Shifa'i's era criticised his harsh and frequently sarcastic humor, they considered him as one of the greatest poets of his era.

+Due to his strong patriotism, Shifa'i criticized Iranians migrating to India, a common trend at the time.
+He wrote in more different styles than his peers, including the Indian style (also known as the Isfahani or Safavid style), which was common at the time in both India and Iran.

 Background

-A native of Isfahan, he was born in 1549 or 1558/59 to a family of physicians.
+A native of Isfahan, Shifa'i was born in 1549 or 1558/59 to a family of physicians.
 His father Hakim Mulla had studied under the scholar Ghyath al-Din Mansur Dashtaki and worked as a physician in the Jameh Mosque of Isfahan.
 Under his father and eventually his brother, Hakim Naser, Shifa'i studied medicine and other scientific subjects.
-He also studied mysticism, but was best known for his poetry, which he never saw as a source of income, but rather as a hobby and as a way to be creative.
+He also studied mysticism, but was best known for his poetry, which he saw as a hobby and a way to be creative.
 His main source of income was from his work as a physician.